 - Have another artist who’s never heard of the artifact do a CG model of the dinosaur in that position for comparison

 The book is gorgeous.
-It’s not published by Master Books (which is why Answers in Genesis didn’t carry it, I guess), but a brand new group called Untold Secrets of Planet Earth.
+It’s not published by Master Books, but a brand new group called Untold Secrets of Planet Earth.
 They’ve done just as good a job of presentation as Master does, even including a book mark ribbon.
 If you go to Vance Nelson’s WEBSITE, you can have a look at a number of spreads from inside to see for yourself.

 After explaining his technique for ensuring unbiased dino portrayals, Nelson goes back to the roots of paleontology.
 He shows documents of the first scientific studies which freely use the word “dragon” to describe finds in the mid-1800s.